Olive Oil Vs. Vegetable Oil: Nutrition Facts And Differences

 4. Nutrients

 Olive oil contains higher amounts of good fats like oleic acid and linoleic acid (7).
-Further, since extra virgin olive oil goes through the least amount of processing, it also contains vitamins E and K. The oil is also rich in antioxidants, such as carotenoids and polyphenols, which boost immunity, slow down skin aging, and provide protection against certain cancers, diabetes, and heart disease (9), (10).
+Further, since extra virgin olive oil goes through the least amount of processing, it also contains vitamins E and K. The oil is also rich in antioxidants, such as carotenoids and polyphenols.
+Due to these nutrients, olive oil benefits your health by boosting immunity, slowing down skin aging, and protecting you against certain cancers, diabetes, and heart disease (9), (10).
 In comparison to olive oil, most vegetable oils are highly processed and are high in saturated fats, their excess consumption may cause cholesterol build-up in your arteries.
 Further, other vegetable oils also have fewer nutrients and antioxidants (11).
+Additionally, you can read about more olive oil benefits and include this amazing oil in your daily routine for various health benefits.

 While these are the differences, olive oil and vegetable oil have some similarities too.
 Let us explore them in the next section.